Worth Matravers

 Worth Matravers (/məˈtrævərz/) is a village and civil parish in the English county of Dorset.
 The village is situated on the cliffs west of Swanage.
 It comprises limestone cottages and farm houses and is built around a pond, which is a regular feature on postcards of the Isle of Purbeck.

 The civil parish stretches from the coast northwards to, and just beyond, the A351 road from Corfe Castle to Swanage.
 The village of Worth Matravers is situated on side roads towards the south of the parish, which also includes the village of Harman's Cross on the main road to the north.

+Etymology

+The earliest attestation of the name of Worth Matravers occurs in the Domesday Book of 1086, where the settlement was simply called 'Worth' (represented by a range of spellings including Wirde, Orde, and Urda).
+This name originates in worth, meaning 'an enclosure'.
+The Matravers element was added to disambiguate the place from others of the same name: it is the family name of John Matravers, who held the estate from 1335.

+History

+Archaeological investigations at the site known as "Football Field" revealed frequent activity from the early Neolithic to the early medieval period, including a Neolithic enclosure, a Bronze-Age roundhouse, settlement during the Iron Age and Roman period, and an inhumation cemetery from shortly after the Roman period.
+Archaeogenetic research at the cemetery showed genetic continuity from Britain's Iron-Age population to the population of the cemetery, with little influence from the genetically Continental northern European population that became dominant in Eastern English cemeteries during the Roman and early medieval periods.

 The cliffs of Worth Matravers were the site of a Chain Home radar station during World War II, which was instrumental in the development of radar when the Telecommunications Research Establishment outstation shared the site from 1940 until 1942 when it was relocated to Malvern, Worcestershire.